 As an Amazon Associate, we earn from qualifying purchases made on our website.
 If you make a purchase through links from this website, we may get a small share of the sale from Amazon and other similar affiliate programs.
 You can read our complete legal information for more details.

-Since the Apple Pencil 1 and Apple Pencil 2 are designed to integrate with the iPad, the pen has advantages that other standard generic stylus simply can’t compete with.
+Apple Pencil vs Stylus: Since the Apple Pencil 1 and Apple Pencil 2 are designed to integrate with the iPad, the Apple pencil has advantages that other standard generic stylus simply can’t compete with such as unique gestures and increased compatibility for drawing apps on the iPad.

 For example, the Apple Pencil 1 & 2 directly communicates with the iPad, whereas other stylus either claim to be active with false pressure sensitivity controlled by softwares or are a capacitive stylus that doesn’t draw thicker or thinner lines based on how hard you press on the device.

-- Which is Better: Apple Pencil or a regular, generic Stylus?
+- Which is Better: Apple Pencil or a Stylus?

 - Apple Pencil vs Budget Stylus